sd4483/Obsidian/Software Testing/Introduction to Software Testing.md

 As mentioned above, coverage is about how good the test suite can check different behaviours of the system.

-Coverage criteria are heuristics (*strategies derived from previous experiences with similar probems* - wikipedia) that can help us ==qualitatively measure the coverage of the test suite==.
+Coverage criteria are heuristics (*strategies derived from previous experiences with similar probems* - wikipedia) that can help us ==measure the coverage of the test suite==.

+Coverage criteria is usually qualitative - meaning all we can know is whether the criteria is fullfilled or not.
+Some quantitative coverage criteria exists that can tell us how much criteria is fulfilled (like percentage).

 **Complexity**